Skew-Brauer graph algebras: A geometric interpretation using dissections

 \subsection{On derived equivalent skew-gentle algebras.}

 The following example shows that contraction-addition does not necessarily induces derived equivalent skew-gentle algebras.

-\begin{exmp} Let $A$ and $B$ the skew-gentle algebras associated to the $\times$-dissections depicted in Figure~\ref{fig: ejemplo_derived_eq}.
-One can see that $A$ and $B$ are related by an contraction-addition at $\theta$, and even more the $\times$-dissections are induced by good cuts of a skew-Brauer graph algebra with multiplicity $\mf =1$.
+\begin{exmp} Let $A$ and $B$ the skew-gentle algebras associated to the $\times$-dissections depicted in Figure~\ref{fig: ejemplo_derived_eq}, with non-trivial polygons $P_1$ and $P_2$ and $P_1'$ and $P_2$, respectively.
+One can see that $A$ and $B$ are related by an contraction-addition at $(P_1,\theta)$, and even more the $\times$-dissections are induced by good cuts of a skew-Brauer graph algebra with multiplicity $\mf =1$.

-Let $A$ be the skew-gentle algebra defined by $\mathcal{X}$ in Figure \ref{fig: ejemplo_derived_eq}, and consider $B$ defined by $\tau_{(P,\theta)} \mathcal{X}$.
+Let $A$ be the skew-gentle algebra defined by $\mathcal{X}$ in Figure \ref{fig: ejemplo_derived_eq}, and consider $B$ defined by $\tau_{(P_1,x)} \mathcal{X}$.

 Hence $A$ is defined by the quiver on the left and taking the ideal $\langle \beta_1 \alpha_2, f_3^2-f_3\rangle$, while $B$ is defined by the quiver on the right considering the ideal $\langle \beta_2 \alpha_1, \alpha_1 \beta_2, f_3^2-f_3\rangle$.